beardedtim/contenty/README.md

 - [Express][express] for HTTP Server
 - [Pino][pino] for Logging

+## Docs

+You can find all of the documentation for this project in the [docs](./docs/index.md) folder.

 ## Progress

 You can track the progress of this project [here][internal-progress]